“It’s not about action… It’s about vibrational alignment.” Abraham Hicks

 I use Tarot as a tool to bring more flow into life.

 The Tarot is a great tool to see a situation clearly.
 It can really help you see what prevents you from manifesting what you wish or give you confirmation on what you are doing right.
-It can by way of reflection gently veer you off to different options or help you align better with what you desire.
+It can direct you to different options or help you align better with what your goal or desire.

 Tarot cards carries energy, not in and out of themselves, but with the symbols that they represent.
 The Fool carries the energy of innocence, purity, openness, whereas The Empress carries the energy of creativity, nurturing and care, and represents the Mother archetype.
 The Emperor express the energy of structure, authority, order and is the Father archetype.

-I believe, the Tarot mirrors those energies and emotions that are inside us to various degrees and The Tarot makes us conscious of them through engaging in a dialogue with our subconscious.
+I believe, the Tarot mirrors those archetypal energies and emotions that are inside us to various degrees and The Tarot makes us conscious of them through engaging in a dialogue with our subconscious.

 TANTRA, ZEN, LAW OF ATTRACTION : “ An energetic approach to Tarot!”

 The way I read tarot is very influenced by my spiritual path, and I implement in my readings a lot of what I’ve learned and integrated during my spiritual development.
 My main influences have been Zen teachings, Law of Attraction and Tantra.